worflor/woflo-petsplus-mod/README.md

 - Peaceful: State lasts 15 minutes before fully dying.

 ## Configuration and Expandability
-Pets+ includes a configuration file (`config/petsplus.json`) where you can customize various settings.
+Pets+ includes configuration files (`config/petsplus/...`) where you can customize various components.
 Explore it yourself.
 - Roles, Abilities, and Tributes have configurations availible.
-- The backend API is open for extending via Datapacks and Add-On Mods.
+- The backend API is extendable via Datapacks and Add-On Mods.
 Base roles, abilities, and progression rewards can be tinkered, modified, or overritten to your liking.

 ## Advancements
 - "Best Friends Forever++"